ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-josephoforkansi/writing/proposals/show_proposal_one.md

 ## 🦜 References

-Please reference at least three web sites or articles from a journal or a conference proceedings that you studied when preparing this proposal.
+Please reference at least three websites or articles from a journal or a conference proceedings that you studied when preparing this proposal.

 Make sure that you use correctly formatted Markdown links to the